 Clays are the main host minerals for thorium and potassium in marine sediments.
-The variability in natural gamma ray intensity can therefore be interpreted as an indicator of changes in terrestrial sediment input into the South China Sea at the two sites.
-Since the monsoon system is a key factor controlling weathering and terrigenous material transport by rivers, the borehole logging results will help reconstructing past climate changes in that area.
+The variability in NGR can therefore be interpreted as an indicator of changes in terrestrial sediment input into the South China Sea at the two sites.
+Since the monsoon system is a key factor controlling weathering and terrigenous material transport by rivers, the borehole logging results will help in reconstructing past climate changes in that area.